 - If it would like to use the Postal Service brand, enter into a trademark license agreement with the Postal Service.
 Such a trademark license agreement shall be specific to the location(s) where the GDE wholesaler will market USPS-branded products or services, and must comply with the laws and regulatory requirements of such country or countries, which may include but not be limited to registration and recording requirements.
 Both parties must execute the trademark license agreement before the GDE wholesaler may begin use of the Postal Service brand.
 Subsequent to execution of the trademark license agreement, the GDE wholesaler must provide the Postal Service with advance review of all proposed uses of the Postal Service brand.

 Any company desiring to be a GDE wholesaler must submit a letter of request to the following address:

 - The company meets the eligibility criteria listed in 622.1.

 - The company is not disqualified from being a GDE wholesaler for any of the reasons listed in 623.1.

 Approval of a GDE wholesaler is subject to the discretion of the Postal Service.
-If the Postal Service rejects a company’s request to participate in the GDE Wholesaler Program, the Postal Service’s manager of Regional Business Development will notify that company by e-mail that the request is not approved.
-A wholesaler who receives such notification may, within 7 days of receiving such notification, submit an appeal by e-mail to the Postal Service’s executive director of Global Business Management at email@example.com.
-The decision of the Postal Service’s executive director of Global Business Management concerning the appeal is administratively final.
+If the Postal Service rejects a company’s request to participate in the GDE Wholesaler Program, the Postal Service’s manager of Global Direct Entry will notify that company by e-mail that the request is not approved.
+A wholesaler who receives such notification may, within 7 days of receiving such notification, submit an appeal by e-mail to the Postal Service’s director of International Sales at firstname.lastname@example.org.
+The decision of the Postal Service’s director of International Sales concerning the appeal is administratively final.

 Each GDE wholesaler will be qualified for a period of 1 year.
-At the end of that 1-year period, the GDE wholesaler must submit another letter of request to the Postal Service’s manager of Regional Business Development in accordance with 622.2.
+At the end of that 1-year period, the GDE wholesaler must submit another letter of request to the Postal Service’s manager of Global Direct Entry in accordance with 622.2.